 Hot water can cause your flannels to fade over time and begin to pill.
 Always wash your flannel fabrics in warm or cool water instead, which will keep them soft, clean, and bright!

 The agitation cycle causes excess friction when washing your clothes, and this can cause pulling on the loose fibers in flannels and pilling.
 Using a gentle cycle or hand washing will reduce the stress on your clothes.

 Harsh chemicals in traditional detergents and bleach cause flannels to fade quickly and stiffen the fabric.
-To avoid this, it’s best to use a gentle detergent free of enzymes, phosphates, and chlorine like Dropps Scent + Dye Free Detergent Pacs!
+To avoid this, it’s best to use a gentle detergent free of enzymes, phosphates, and chlorine like Dropps Laundry Detergent Pods!

 Add in a Fabric Softener